 What’s the US Passport Card?

-Closed loop cruises are cruises that begin and end in the same U.S. port.
+Closed-loop cruises are cruises that begin and end in the same U.S. port.
 Although it is highly recommended to cruise with a passport, it is not required (yet) on these types of cruises.
-Many passengers who do not possess a passport, cruise with a passport card or an official birth certificate with a government-issued photo ID.
+Many passengers who do not possess a passport, cruise with a passport card or an official birth certificate and a government-issued photo ID.

-The US Passport card is a small, driver’s license-sized Real ID compliant form of identification.
-It can be used to enter Canada, Mexico, The Caribbean and Bermuda via land or sea.
-But it can never be used for an international flight.
+The US Passport card is a small, driver’s license-sized Real ID-compliant form of identification.
+It can be used as identification to fly domestically.
+Passport Cards can also be used to enter Canada, Mexico, the Caribbean and Bermuda via land or sea.
+But the Passport card can never be used for an international flight.

 That’s an essential piece of information for any cruise passenger to consider when deciding on taking a cruise without a passport.
 And missing your cruise entirely is not the worst thing that could happen.

 Many travelers are choosing to get both a passport card and a passport book.
 The reason?
 The passport card can be used for domestic air travel.
-And in October 2020 some state-issued driver’s licenses will become unacceptable forms of identification for domestic air travel.
+And in October 2020 (*April 2020 Update: This deadline has now been extended to Oct.
+2021) standard state-issued driver’s licenses will become unacceptable forms of identification for domestic air travel.
 You can check the status of your state’s driver’s license Real ID compliance on the Homeland Security’s website.

 But back to Wentzel’s problem.

 He and his wife were headed to Mexico.
-But without a passport, his son and his wife were headed home.
+But without a passport, his son and his wife weren’t going on the cruise.
+They were headed home.

 So what did Wentzel hope the Elliott Advocacy team could fix here?